estruyf/blog-content/content/posts/2021-08-01-installing-hugo-on-wsl-for-windows.md

 ---
 title: "#DevHack: Installing Hugo on Windows with WSL"
 slug: "/devhack-installing-hugo-windows-wsl/"
-description: "Get to know how you can install Hugo io on Windows by using Windows Subsystem for Linux (WSL) in combination with Homebrew."
 author: "Elio Struyf"
 type: "post"
 date: "2021-08-01T15:38:52.132Z"
-lastmod: "2021-08-01T15:38:52.132Z"
 draft: false
 tags:
   - "Homebrew"